met4citizen/TalkingHead/README.md

 Note that the ElevenLabs WebSocket API returns the word-to-audio alignment information, which is great for this purpose.

+**Any future plans for the project?**

+This is a small side-project for me, so I don't have any big plans for it.
+That said, there are some companies that are currently developing text-to-avatar and text-to-animation features.
+If and when they get released as APIs, I will probably take a look at them and see if they can be integrated in some way to the project.

 ---

 ### See also